In

 iPad3 to the

-iPad mini but immediately became more selective with respect to applications.
+iPad mini but immediately became more selective to applications.
 I keep on the mini only those programs I am likely to use.
 It is convenient to have two machines that are programmed alike but fulfill different purposes.
 The

-iPad3 is the tablet I now use at home as my "
+iPad 3 is the tablet I now use at home as my "

-notebook" whereas the
+notebook," whereas the

 iPad mini is the ideal travel companion and e-book reader.
-Hence, should I ever change my
+Hence, I shall choose a WiFi-only model if I ever change my

 As far as the arrangement of apps on my

-iPad home screens is concerned they both look the same.
+iPad home screens is concerned, they both look the same.
 However,

-compared to the display shown in my previous blog there are some changes:
+compared to the display shown in my previous blog, there are some changes:

-For managing my appointments, tasks and contacts I still adore the eventually matured
+For managing my appointments, tasks, and contacts, I still adore the eventually matured

 iCloud with all my devices (Desktop PC,